Microsoft Word 97–2003 (DOC)

 Click Import markup as inline tags.
 The other option is to import all formatting markup as legacy memoQ {tags}, which is not recommended.

-In Content to import section, you can import or ignore certain parts of the document.
+In the Content to import section, you can import or ignore certain parts of the document.
 Here are the options you have:

 There are two types of excluded parts:

-- Internal: This is text formatted in a character style.
+- Internal: This is text formatted with a character style.
 It usually marks an expression inside a segment that is formatted differently.
 Example: A reference to a part of program code in a sentence.
 When memoQ excludes text in an internal style, that part is replaced with an inline tag.

 To add a style to the list:

-- Click Add style.
+Click Add style.

 To remove a style from the list: Select it.
 Click Remove style.